-Registration for the 45th Annual TMC Saguaro National Park Labor Day Run is officially closed.
-Thank you for your interest in the race.
+Registration for the 46th Annual TMC Saguaro National Park Labor Day Run is now open.
+The race is capped at 900 in the 8-miler and 400 in the 5k.

 10:00am - 2:00pm T-shirt and Packet Pickup at The Running Shop (3055 North Campbell)